-This allows us to detect vulnerabilities early and release an updated version of the container containing fixes.
+This allows us to detect vulnerabilities early and release improvements quickly.

-You can get the results of these scans at GitHub - they are stored as artifacts on our CI as Static Analysis Results Interchange Format (SARIF).
+You can get the results of these scans at GitHub - they are stored as artifacts on our CI in the SARIF format (Static Analysis Results Interchange Format).

 Continuous integration